mojay2/MedTrackApp/README.md

 - [x] Separate taken medicine from upcoming
 ## Final Todo
 ### Overall Fixes
-- [ ] Back Button on headers not working
+- [X] Back Button on headers not working
-- [ ] Route Class is mostly unused (may parameters kasi yung ibang routes so I havent tried fully implementing it yet)
-- [ ] Bottom NavBar active tab indicator not working (because route class in unused)
+- [x] Bottom NavBar active tab indicator not working (because route class in unused)

 ### Add edit medicine screen
 - [ ] When updating, forms are not filled